Welcome to REACH Parent Group

 To get more information about identification, characteristics/traits of gifted, test assessments, and domain/level of giftedness please visit the National Association for Gifted Children Website.

 Advocacy is an important part of ensuring that your child is provided the best learning environment based on their learning abilities.
-The national organization, National Association for Gifted Children is an excellent advocacy resource for working with you teachers, school, administration and/or congressman.
+The national organization, National Association for Gifted Children is an excellent advocacy resource for working with your teachers, school, administration and/or congressman.

 The federal government plays a small role in gifted education policies and funding.
-Decisions are made at the state level, which then requires localities to follow the state’s guidelines on identification and programming or allows localities to make independent decisions about gifted education.
-Each state and, in some states, each district or school will have differing policies and practices related to advanced learners - The Illinois Association for Gifted Children has information on advocacy at the state level.
+Decisions are made at the state level, which then requires localities to follow the state’s guidelines on identification and programming, or allows localities to make independent decisions about gifted education.
+Each state, and, in some states, each district or school will have differing policies and practices related to advanced learners - The Illinois Association for Gifted Children has information on advocacy at the state level.